||Harry S Truman (D)

 established a rigid system of racial and ethnic classification and registration.
 The second one passed just yesterday

-Jun 14: A second Air France DC-4 Skymaster, the Ciel de Gascogne, which is running the same route from Saigon to Paris as the one that crashed two days ago, crashes in the Persian Gulf while trying to land in Bahrain.
+Jun 14: Second Air France flight crashes at Bahrain.
+A second Air France DC-4 Skymaster, the Ciel de Gascogne, which is running the same route from Saigon to Paris as the one that crashed two days ago, crashes in the Persian Gulf while trying to land in Bahrain.
 Like Monday’s crash, there are storms over the gulf as the plane tries to land at about 10:00 p.m. for its regular stopover from Karachi.
 It crashes within a mile (1.6 km) of the first crash.
 Forty of the fifty-three occupants are killed.
-Most of those on board are French citizens, with two Vietnamese and two Chinese.
+Most of those on board are French citizens, in addition to two Vietnamese and two Chinese.
 At least thirteen passengers are children.
 This second crash raises suspicions: two planes of the same type, flying the same route, crashing while landing at the same airport — could it be sabotage?
 Is it the work of Vietminh rebels, which is fighting against France’s colonial presence in Vietnam?
 Despite the extraordinary coincidences, investigator will find no evidence of foul play.
 They will eventually blame pilot error for the crash.
-In 1994, both crashes will be reinvestigated and attributed to extreme weather conditions that we now know of as microbursts, a phenomenon that’s unknown in 1950.
+In 1994, both crashes will be reinvestigated and attributed to extreme weather conditions that we now know of as microbursts, a phenomenon that is unknown in 1950.
 The investigators will recommend that both pilots be exonerated due to conditions that were unknown at the time and were beyond their training or capability to respond to.

 ▲Thursday, June 15